Urban-Programmer/s3fs-fuse/README.md

 chmod 600 /etc/passwd-s3fs
 ```

+##RC4 Implementation:
+To compile my standalone RC4 use the followingn commands:

+Then run the compilcation with these arguements
+./test (-d / -e ), ( "Random String" ), "input_path" , "output", "-s / null"

 Note2: You may also need to make sure `netfs` service is start on boot

 ## Limitations